ministryofjustice/laa-apply-for-legal-aid/README.md

 This environment variable should be set to ```false``` when recording new vcr cassettes otherwise the test will pass locally and fail on CircleCI.

+### Mock TrueLayer Data

+TrueLayer test data can be replaced by mock data from db/sample_data/bank_transactions.csv.
+This can be toggled in the Admin Portal at `/admin/settings`.

+This mock data allows for testing with more meaningful bank transactions, including benefits data tagged with correct DWP codes.
+To ensure that this benefits data is correctly analysed, so it can be processed successfully by CFE, an applicant with the National Insurance Number `AA123456A` must be used.

 ## Admin Portal

 The admin portal is at `/admin`.
 To access it, there must be an `AdminUser` defined.